What to know about iOS apps tracking

 - If you want to allow an app to track you, Go to Settings → Privacy → Tracking settings, tap turn on or off each app to request permission to track your activity.

-This article demonstrates how to stop apps from tracking you on iPhone in iOS 14.5.
-Once you update your iPhone to iOS 14.5, the apps, even those already installed, will need your consent to access your Identifier for Advertisers (IDFA).
+This article demonstrates how to stop apps from tracking you on iPhone in iOS 14.5 and later.
+Once you update your iPhone to the latest iOS, the apps, even those already installed, will need your consent to access your Identifier for Advertisers (IDFA).
 Read along for step-by-step assistance.

 - Open Settings and tap Privacy.